 There will be a noticeable difference, though, when using this swap.
 First, the broth is thinner than passata, so it can make your dish runny.
 Also, it does not have the same red color, which will affect the appearance of your final dish.

-Nevertheless, the broth will do the job if the umami flavor is all you’re after.
+Nevertheless, the broth will work if the umami flavor is all you’re after.

 Without a doubt, fresh tomatoes are the best substitute for tomato passata.
 They’ll give you the closest flavor as you can essentially make passata from them.